leowu06/Quant_Finance_Project/BacktestStrategies/README.md

 **Strategy Logic:**
 Opens a position when two conditions are met:

-1.  **Momentum:** Daily RSI is lagging behind weekly RSI which is already signalling strong enough (greater than a defined ‘level’).
+1.  **Momentum:** Daily RSI is lagging behind weekly RSI which is already signalling strong enough.
 2.  **Trend:** Price > MA10 > MA20 > MA50 > MA100.
 This is the “uptrend alignment,” requiring all moving averages to be stacked upward.
 The trend is verified.

-**Exit Condition:** Exit if price loses short-term support (a 2% drop below the 10-day MA).
+**Exit Condition:** Exit if there is a 2% drop below the 10-day MA.

 <img width="1652" height="775" alt="image" src="https://github.com/user-attachments/assets/4c020da3-7af0-4524-b3dd-9bae95676de5" />